aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/02_InventoryAnalysis.md

    - Add a new Python step
    - Name it "send_to_bedrock"
    - Add the following code to interact with AWS Bedrock
-   - Replace the placeholder values with your actual AWS credentials (aws_region, aws_access_key, and aws_secret_key)
-   - The default model is `amazon.nova-lite-v1:0`, but you can test other models if provisioned
+   - Use the AWS integration you created in the previous section

 ```python
 import boto3